xuerin/FizzBuzz/README.md

 2. Add the other person to your project.
-They can now clone your repository directly using the HTTPS URL as you did during the lab.
+They can now clone your repository directly using the HTTPS URL as you did during the lab. pspspspsp

-3. Now, if one of you makes a local change and then pushes it, the other one of you will need to do a `git pull` to get the changes.
+4. Now, if one of you makes a local change and then pushes it, the other one of you will need to do a `git pull` to get the changes.
 Of course, if you both make changes and try to push, there may be conflicting changes which need to be resolved.
 As mentioned earlier, git does a pretty good job telling you what is wrong and can help you resolve any conflicts.
 We'll talk more about